yczhangsjtu/voproof-rust/README.md

 This codebase is the implementation of the paper _[VOProof: Efficient zkSNARKs from Vector Oracle Compilers](https://eprint.iacr.org/2021/710)_.
 VOProof is a framework for producing SNARKs for NP relations.
-This codebase has implemented the three SNARKs described in the paper, respective for the three NP relations: R1CS, HPR and PLONK.
+This codebase has implemented the three SNARKs described in the paper, respectively for the three NP relations: R1CS, HPR and PLONK.
 These relations are popular arithmetizations of the circuit satisfaction problem.

 This tutorial explains how to use this codebase to generate code for SNARKs for a given NP relation.
 For simplicity, we use the Fibonacci sequence as the example.